yamcs/grafana-yamcs/README.md

 [Yamcs](https://yamcs.org/) is an open source Mission Control System software developped by [Space Applications Services](https://www.spaceapplications.com/).

 [Grafana](https://grafana.com/) is a data visualization and analytics tool supporting a large range of existing datasources as well as custom ones through the use of plugins.

-<br></br>This Grafana plugin allows the use of Yamcs as a Datasource.
+This Grafana plugin allows the use of Yamcs as a Datasource.

 ## Requirements